i-aissaoui/portfolio/resume-en.md

 ### Mini-GPT (Decoder-only) (2025)

-Built a character-level GPT-style transformer from scratch with causal self-attention and multi-head attention mechanisms.
-Trained on Shakespeare corpus to generate coherent text through autoregressive language modeling.
+- Built a text generation model from scratch that learns writing patterns at the character level
+- Trained on Shakespeare's works to generate creative text in similar style

 **Technologies:** Python, PyTorch, Transformers, NLP, GELU, AdamW